-Your doctor may prescribe radioactive iodine, which comes in pill form and is absorbed by your thyroid gland.
+Your doctor may prescribe radioactive iodine, which comes in pill form for your thyroid gland to absorb.

 Anti-thyroid medications are another option.
-These medications can often clear up the problem permanently.
+The medications can often clear up the problem permanently.
 Some people, however, can experience a relapse.
-Talk to your doctor about any potential side effects caused by these medications.
+Talk to your doctor about any potential side effects these medications cause.

 Your doctor may also prescribe beta blockers.
 Commonly used to treat high blood pressure, beta blockers can reduce a rapid heart rate and prevent palpitations.

-Surgery is an option for those who are pregnant or who have adverse reactions to medications for hyperthyroidism.
-It’s a rare option where a surgeon removes the thyroid gland.
-If this is the case, you’ll need to take thyroid medication that supplies your body with normal amounts of thyroid hormones.
+Surgery is an option for pregnant women or people who have adverse reactions to medications for hyperthyroidism.
+Removal of the thyroid gland is rare.
+If yours is removed, you’ll need to take thyroid medication to supply your body with normal amounts of thyroid hormones.

-If you experience any symptoms of thyroid problems, contact your doctor to schedule a simple blood test to see what the cause might be.
+If you experience symptoms of thyroid problems, contact your doctor to schedule a simple blood test to determine the cause.

 Janet O’Dell, RN